onemoonsci/nmrfxprocessordocs/pages/01.processor/12.build/02.plugins/docs.md

     }

 The real work of a plugin is triggered by the various GUI controls added.
-These could be  MenuItems that call some Java method when the object passed in is a Menu object, or a full set of GUI items that might appear in more complex plugin GUIs where the object is more complex like ToolController of the above tool.
+These could be  MenuItems that call some Java method when the object passed in is a Menu object.
+The Java method called can execute a simple operation or could trigger the creation and display of a complex GUI as is done with the RING NMR Dynamics application.
+Alternatively, the Java method could create a set of GUI items in the right hand tool panel as is done in the previous example.

 Please contact us if you wish more information on Plugin development.
 As with contributing code to the main project, we recommend discussing with us your plans for plugins so we can alert you to any planned API changes.